fireship-io/fireship.io/hugo/content/lessons/advanced-flutter-firebase/index.md

 {{< /highlight >}}

-The beauty of this approach is that `StreamProvider` will automatically listen to the subscription for us (an dispose if necessary, it is actually just a StreamBuilder under the hood), allowing us to treat the underlying data as a synchronous value available to the entire app.
+The beauty of this approach is that `StreamProvider` will automatically listen to the subscription for us (and dispose if necessary, it is actually just a StreamBuilder under the hood), allowing us to treat the underlying data as a synchronous value available to the entire app.
 We can access it in a build method like so:

 {{< highlight dart >}}
 // Some widget deeply nested in the widget tree...